davidadas/validate-password/README.md

 Enforce stronger passwords for users by checking for uppercase/lowercase letters, numbers, and special characters.

-You can also check passwords for certain strings, preventing users from entering their name or email in the password, or check the password for commonly used passwords that you'd like your users to avoid...
+You can also check passwords for certain strings.
+This is ideal for preventing users from entering their name or email in the password.
+Or, you can search the password for common words, to further encourage the user to pick a strong password.

 ##Installation
 Install via NPM: